Lies of P: How to Plan Around Soft Caps – Stat Guide

 Instant deliveryNo spam, unsubscribe anytime

-How to use soft caps when planning a real build
+How to use the bands when planning a real build

-The cleanest way to use this information is to split your leveling into phases instead of chasing one stat forever.
-Early game, bring your core survival and main offense into the 20s.
-Midgame, start asking what your build is missing rather than what your favorite stat can still gain.
-If you are dying in two mistakes, raise Vitality.
-If your stamina pattern feels cramped, raise Vigor.
-If your gear is pushing you into awkward weight, raise Capacity.
-Only after those problems are solved should you push your main damage stat toward 40.
+Split leveling into phases instead of chasing one stat forever.
+Early, bring core survival and main offense into the 20s.
+Midgame, ask what the build is missing rather than what your favorite stat can still gain: dying in two mistakes means Vitality, a cramped stamina pattern means Vigor, awkward weight means Capacity.
+Only once those are handled do you push your main damage stat toward 40.

-• Motivity build: once your main damage stat is solid, Capacity is often the better investment because heavier blades and sturdier parts can drag the build into uncomfortable weight ranges.
+• Motivity build: once your damage stat is solid, Capacity is usually the better next point, since heavy blades and sturdy parts drag you into bad weight ranges.

-• Technique build: Technique scales well for a long stretch, but a fast weapon build still suffers if low Vigor forces short combos or low Vitality turns every mistake into a reset.
+• Technique build: Technique scales well for a long stretch, but a fast weapon still suffers if low Vigor forces short combos or low Vitality turns one mistake into a reset.

-• Advance build: do not assume elemental scaling should always be your next level.
-If Advance is already in the efficient band, more survivability or better load management can improve your real damage uptime more than another small stat bump.
+• Advance build: if Advance is already in its band, more survivability or load management buys more damage uptime than another elemental point.

-• Treating a soft cap like a hard cap.
-If one more point changes a breakpoint that matters to your build, it can still be worth taking.
+• Treating a band like a hard cap.
+If one more point clears a breakpoint that matters to your weapon, it can still be worth taking.

 • Ignoring Capacity.
-It is easy to underestimate because it looks less flashy than damage, but it often gives the biggest quality-of-life gain in the mid and late game.
+It looks less flashy than damage but gives the biggest quality-of-life gain in the mid and late game.

 • Overbuilding offense too early.
-The game feels much harsher when your HP, stamina, and weight handling lag behind your attack stat.
+The game turns harsh when HP, stamina, and weight handling lag behind your attack stat.

 Was this guide helpful?